clojurewerkz/support/README.md

 ## Usage

 ClojureWerkz Support is a young library and until documentation guides are written, it may be challenging to use for anyone except the author.
 For code examples, see our test suite.

-Once the library matures, we will update this document.
+Once the documentation is ready for the public, we will update this document.

 ## Continuous Integration